mbc-engineering/net-pcs/TwinCat/Mbc.Tc3.Pcs/Mbc_Tc3_Pcs/docs/CommandBase.md

 ## Command initialisation

 Sometimes it is helpfull to give some initial values to a generic implementation of a command.
-For example to set a diferent initial value at multiple command instances with the same behavor.
+For example to set a different initial value at multiple command instances with the same behavor.
 Or set different delay times to a command.
 This can be done by creating a Method called `FB_init`.
-In the `VAR_INPUT` section define your inital variables and use it.
-By declaration the POU you can set it like in the following example:
+In the `VAR_INPUT` section define your inital variables and use it. *Be aware that the two from TwinCat 3 required leading variables `bInitRetains : BOOL` and `bInCopyCode : BOOL;` are present.* By declarating the POU you can set it like in the following example:

 **Method MyDelayedCommand.FB_init:**
 ```C